microsoft/pxt/docs/blog/arcade/tilecode.md

 - **and** there is grass on the tile to the right of the player
 - **do** send the player sprite a move-right command

-### Cellular Automata

-Today, many beginner game creation environments use block-based programming that emphasizes the **structured control-flow** constructs of modern programming languages.
-In contrast, TileCode uses **cellular automata** as its basic programming model, in which parallel pattern matching (against the tile map) is the main focus, extended to work with movable sprites, as well as fixed tiles.
 TileCode encourages the user to explore the relationship between the data on the tile map and how the rules fire based on the patterns present in the tile map.
+From the TileCode rule editor (shown above), the user can play the game, return to the rule editor to change the rule and see its affect on game play.
+She can also visit the tile map (the initial program input) and make changes that would enable or disable the firing of a rule.

 ### Opportunities for Creativity and Personal Expression